 - Meanwhile, clean and peel beets.
 Cut into bite-sized chunks, about ½-inch thick.

-- Spread lettuce into a large bowl and top with roasted beets and remaining ingredients.
+- Place lettuce into a large bowl and stir in roasted beets, goat cheese, red onion, unsalted pumpkin seeds and sliced almonds.
 Drizzle or toss with maple balsamic vinaigrette.
 Enjoy!

 Homemade Balsamic Vinaigrette